AgustinSRG/hls-websocket-cdn/server/README.md

-# HLS Websocket CDN - Server
+# HLS WebSocket CDN - Server

-This the main backend component for **HLS Websocket CDN**, implemented in golang.
+This the main backend component for **HLS WebSocket CDN**, implemented in golang.

 ## Compilation